5 Takeaways From China's Hong Kong National Security Law

 Yet such crimes are "all vaguely defined and thus potentially capacious in practice," says Jacques deLisle, a law professor and expert on Hong Kong's legal system at the University of Pennsylvania.

-The law also appears to be written to specifically address a raft of proposed legislation Hong Kong's government was forced to suspend in recent decades due to popular opposition.
+The law also appears to be written to address specifically a raft of proposed legislation Hong Kong's government was forced to suspend in recent decades due to popular opposition.

-For example, the national security law now mandates Hong Kong's government undertake "national security education" in school, social organizations and media outlets — correcting, in Beijing's eyes, 2012 protests which shelved legislation that would have inserted more "patriotic education" in Hong Kong curricula.
+For example, the national security law now mandates Hong Kong's government undertake "national security education" in school, social organizations and media outlets — correcting, in Beijing's eyes, 2012 protests that shelved legislation that would have inserted more "patriotic education" in Hong Kong curricula.

 The law also mandates anyone entering public office in Hong Kong to take an oath swearing allegiance to Beijing — an apparent response to a 2016 debacle in which Beijing barred two Hong Kong legislators from assuming office after they refused to recite the oath as written.

-"There is a lot of poking sticks and picking at scabs of past Hong Kong controversies that Beijing lost," says deLisle.
+"There is a lot of poking sticks and picking at scabs of past Hong Kong controversies that Beijing lost," deLisle says.

 Already, a chill is spreading through Hong Kong